Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Controls at the very top of the camera (right)

 The LCD status panel is located on the top of the camera on the right side.
 Directly above this are four buttons, including one for the LCD backlight and three control buttons (see below).
-The primary dial and the button that releases the shutter are located in front of these.
+The direct dial and the button that releases the shutter are in front of these.

-The AF-ON, AE-Lock, and focus point selection buttons are located along the rear of the camera, directly ‘under your thumb.’
+The AF-ON, AE-Lock, and focus point selection buttons are located along the camera’s rear, directly ‘under your thumb.’
 To return to shooting mode, you must first push the settings buttons once, then spin a dial to alter the setting value, and last, you must press the shutter release halfway (or press another button).

 Top panel buttons

-The following table provides an explanation of the connection between the various buttons on the top panel settings and the parameters that may be modified by rotating either the main dial (top) or the fast control dial (rear).
+The following table explains the connection between the buttons on the top panel settings and the parameters that may be modified by rotating either the main dial (top) or the tight control dial (rear).

 Where your thumb buttons are located (Shooting mode)